jsloop42/artstation-bot/README.md

 #### Credential

 The credential file expects the first line to be the username, followed by password on the second line and an empty line.

+### Side Note

+Using AppleScript with Safari requires enabling Apple Events, which the script does.
+This can be done manually by enabling the option `Allow JavaScript from Apple Events` under `Develop` menu, which can be enabled from `Advanced` settings under `Preferences`.

 ---